Arijit-gotsomecodes/MakeATripV1.5/Readme.md

-# Setting Up the MERN Booking App
+# Setting Up the App

-This guide will walk you through the process of setting up the MERN Booking App on your local machine.
+This guide will walk you through the process of setting up the Hotel Booking App on your local machine.

 ## Prerequisites

-Before you begin, ensure you have Node.js installed on your system.
+Node.js installed on your system.

 ## Cloning the Repository